 Conservation and energy-efficiency are two ways to reduce our energy demand and impact on the environment.
 Energy conservation and being smart with the way we use energy reduces our demand for electricity and plays a key role in meeting our future energy needs.
 Zero-emission vehicles, energy-efficient products and choosing renewable energy sources are just a few ways that we can reduce the impact of our energy use on the environment.
 Most electricity in B.C. is generated from a clean and renewable source: water.
 Wind, biomass, solar and geothermal energy sources are also being explored in B.C.

-Talking circles are important in Aboriginal cultures as part of the oral tradition and as a way to share thoughts and ideas.
+Talking circles are important in Indigenous cultures as part of the oral tradition and as a way to share thoughts and ideas.
 The purpose of the talking circle in this activity is to provide an opportunity for students to share their thoughts and ideas about the impact of energy use in a circle, where everyone can see and listen to each other.
-The circle represents the First Peoples perspective that all living things, including humans, are interconnected and none are more important than the other.
+The circle represents the Indigenous perspective that all living things, including humans, are interconnected and none are more important than the other.
 This is relevant to a discussion about the impact of our energy use on the environment and living things.

 A talking stick or special object is passed around the circle and is used as a communication tool.
 Whoever is holding the stick can speak and share their ideas without interruption while others in the circle listen respectfully.
 Everyone is encouraged to share, but students may choose to skip their turn if they wish.
 When speaking, students are encouraged to use “I”-statements and share their own thoughts and ideas.